 Trent Center faculty member Farr Curlin, MD will receive the 2018 Paul Ramsey Award for Excellence in Bioethics from the Center for Bioethics and Culture Network (CDC) in March 2018.

 Over a third of Duke’s first-year medical class participates regularly in our three medical student interest groups: Bioethics, History of Medicine, and Narrative Medicine.
-Students meet monthly with faculty facilitators to discuss ethical, historical and narrative topics that bear on medicine today.
 More information: email@example.com .

 Jeffrey Baker, MD, PhD explored the complex history of Duke Health and Durham's Health.
 Click here for presentation.